Pele undergoes surgery to remove bowel tumour

 Footballer Pele has had a tumour removed from his bowel after it was discovered during a routine medical check.

-The Brazilian national is recovering in an intensive care unit in hospital in Sao Paulo following surgery, though will be moved to a ward on Tuesday.
+The Brazilian national is recovering in an intensive care unit in hospital in Sao Paulo following surgery.
+He will be moved to a ward on Tuesday.

 Pele, 80, said he was doing well after the operation, hailing it as a “great victory”.

-He said: “I thank God for feeling very well and for allowing Dr Fábio and Dr Miguel to take care of my health.
+He said: “I thank God for feeling very well and for allowing Dr Fabio and Dr Miguel to take care of my health.

 “Last Saturday I underwent surgery to remove a suspicious lesion in the right colon.
-The tumor was identified during the tests I mentioned last week.
+The tumour was identified during the tests I mentioned last week.

 “Fortunately, I’m used to celebrating great victories alongside you.
 I will face this match with a smile on my face, a lot of optimism and joy for living surrounded by the love of my family and friends.”